Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 Tangerine will then tell the enumerator if a student identifier is invalid.
-The enumerator shall then double-check the card to make sure she/he didn't make a mistake in the transcription and press “Next” at the bottom of the screen.
-If Tangerine still doesn't accept the Student ID from the notecard, the enumerator shall click “Generate” to create a new one, and write this new identifier down on the card as well and put a circle around it to indicate the issue.
+The enumerator shall then double-check the card to make sure she/he didn't make a mistake in the transcription and press "Next" at the bottom of the screen.
+If Tangerine still doesn't accept the Student ID from the notecard, the enumerator shall click "Generate" to create a new one, and write this new identifier down on the card as well and put a circle around it to indicate the issue.
 The enumerator of the last assessment for this child should retain the index card to allow for